The Guitar Player (Vermeer): Theft

 On February 23, 1974, someone stole the painting from Kenwood House and ransomed it for a deal to deliver and distribute over $1 million (US) dollars in food to the Caribbean island of Grenada, or the thief would destroy the painting.
 Following the threat, a small strip of the painting was sent to The Times in London, along with another demand that requested the Irish Republican sisters Marian and Dolours Price be allowed to serve their prison sentences near their homes in Northern Ireland.
 It was recovered by Scotland Yard in the cemetery of St Bartholomew-the-Great, in London's financial district, on May 7, 1974.
 The painting showed signs of dampness but was otherwise undamaged.

 A period copy, A Lady Playing the Guitar, is in the collection of the Philadelphia Museum of Art.

+Recent scholarship, as of June 2023, suggests the painting in the Philadelphia museum may be a copy of the Kenwood original by Vermeer himself.
+The research suggests that over-cleaning of the surface has led to a heavily abraded surface that thus far has stood in the way of such an attribution.